WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

  * Credential holders are required to [use the same link secret each time](https://github.com/WebOfTrustInfo/rwot9-prague/blob/master/topics-and-advance-readings/zkp-safety.md#technique-3-require-link-secret-continuity) they fill a prescription.
 The verifier can check for link secret continuity, without knowing the link secret itself.
 This prevents credential transfers.

  * Prescription credential holders are required to [commit a DID to a link secret](https://github.com/WebOfTrustInfo/rwot9-prague/blob/master/topics-and-advance-readings/zkp-safety.md#technique-4-commit-a-did-to-a-link-secret).
 In Alice's society, when someone becomes an adult and is legally able to fill prescriptions for themselves, they must appear in person at a pharmacy and prove their identity with a strong, link-secret-based ID, such as a driver's license.
 A fragment of this proof is kept on file for each person.
-Later, when a person fills a prescription, they must demonstrate to the verifier (the pharmacy) that the link secret embedded in the current prescription is the same as the link secret used in the proof on file for the named person, and is also equal to the link secret in a randomly chosen credential that the pharmacy challenges them to prove they possess (a driver's license, a credit card, a passport, etc).
+Later, when a person fills a prescription, they must demonstrate to the verifier (the pharmacy) that the link secret embedded in the current prescription is the same as the link secret used in the proof on file for the named person, and that it is also equal to the link secret in a randomly chosen credential that the pharmacy challenges them to prove they possess (a driver's license, a credit card, a passport, etc).
 Since the fraudster can't predict in advance which credential they will need, even if Alice sells her link secret, she can't just sell one credential on the black market&mdash;she must sell many of them or none.
-(A similar technique might be used for non-ZKP credentials, except that linking would be DID-based and DID-disclosing, instead of link secret based and secret-hiding.)
+(A similar technique might be used for non-ZKP credentials, except that the linking would be DID-based and DID-disclosing, instead of link secret based and secret-hiding.)

 ### Alice tries to rent her prescription